Storyboard-fm/lambda-dynamic-ephemeral-storage-example/README.md

 First, install the Serverless CLI: `npm install -g serverless`

+Second, change the value of the `s3UploadBucket` name in the `params` section of `serverless.yml`.
+S3 bucket names need to be globally unique.
+The name defined here has already been deployed, so it will not work until you change the name of the bucket.

 In order to deploy the example, you need to run the following command:

 ```